-Teaching with Technology
+Teaching with Technology Support

-Judd Hark, instructional technology consultant for CAS
+Judd is the primary instructional technology support person for the following CAS departments:

-Where can I turn for help when I want to start using a new technology tool (e.g., CourseSite, Internet audio streaming)?
+Where can I turn for help when I want to start using a new technology tool (e.g., Course Site, Internet audio streaming)?

-I am already using CourseSite (or another technology tool) in my courses and I want to augment my use of it.
+I am already using Course Site (or another technology tool) in my courses and I want to augment my use of it.
 Who can help?

-I want my students to create a webpage or a video for a class project.
-Who can assist them with this?
-Judd can discuss the details of the project with you and get you in touch with the LTS group best able to help your students.
+Holly or Judd can discuss the details of the project with you and get you in touch with the LTS group best able to help your students.
 The same is true if you are the one who wants to create the webpage or produce the video.

 A technology tool that I have been using is not working at all or as I expected.
 Who can solve the problem?

 The Help Desk (8-HELP or email@example.com) should be your first choice, as Holly and Judd may be away from their desks and not be able to immediately respond to your email/voicemail.
 You can also submit a instructional technology trouble ticket at www.lehigh.edu/help if you would prefer.

 This is all very nice, but my computer just crashed.
 Where should I turn?